 QR or “Quick Response” codes are not new.
 They have been around for a few years and have many legitimate uses.
 Restaurants, merchandise stores, or inside Product packaging often use QR codes.
 In this article, we will discuss how QR codes work.
 What you should do if someone texts or e-mails you a QR code and how to protect yourself from QR code scams.

 Beware, there is a dark side, and this problem is growing at an alarming rate.
 So much so the FBI has issued a QR code warning for QR Code Scams in the USA.
+They encourage consumers to file a complaint on their website.

 How do QR code scams work?